-The Mayoral Combined Authority is required to:
+The Mayoral Combined Authority commits to:

-- Approve the LEP annual capital and revenue budgets prior to the start of the financial year, in discussion and agreement with the LEP; - Test the value for money of proposed projects for LEP funding; - Ensure that the legal duties of the MCA as the LEP's Accountable Body, operate in a responsible and transparent manner; and - Inform the LEP of any operational decisions made.
+- Approving the LEP annual capital and revenue budgets prior to the start of the financial year, in discussion and agreement with the LEP; - Testing the value for money of proposed projects for LEP funding; - Ensuring that the legal duties of the MCA as the LEP's Accountable Body, operate in a responsible and transparent manner; and - Informing the LEP of any operational decisions made.

-The Local Enterprise Partnership is required to:
+The Local Enterprise Partnership commits to:

-- Produce and publish the Strategic Economic Plan (SEP); - Support the Mayor in producing the Local Industrial Strategy; - Accept proposed projects onto the programme pipeline; - Advise the LEP on decisions of how the capital and revenue budgets allocated to the LEP are prioritised and spent; - Ensure that decisions on proposed projects are aligned with the objectives of the SEP and based on value for money assessments; and - Oversee the delivery of LEP funded programmes.
+- Producing and publishing the Strategic Economic Plan (SEP); - Supporting the Mayor in producing the Local Industrial Strategy; - Accepting proposed projects onto the programme pipeline; - Making decisions on how the capital and revenue budgets allocated to the LEP are prioritised and spent; - Ensuring that decisions on proposed projects are aligned with the objectives of the SEP and based on value for money assessments; and - Overseeing the delivery of LEP funded programmes.